ali-hourag/rick-morty-api/README.md

 Moreover, I have implemented styles libraries like Bootstrap and started implementing API requests to the Rick & Morty API.
 <br/>
 * In this app the user can access data about all episodes, characters and locations of Rick & Morty series.
-* User can access in mobile and web, since it is responsive!
+* User can access it through mobile and web, since it is responsive!

 ## Technologies